konradsurf/TOP-calculator/README.md

     runs?  perhaps remove but have conditional that if it's a decimal, then add the zero back?

-- function and event listener for clear all button
+- remove y=2 from enterOperator function